 Day 6 — Serengeti National Park

-Spanning nearly 6,000 square miles, the Serengeti has even more to offer you today.
-Take a picnic lunch and your camera as you head out in your trusted Land Rovers.
-Roll down the windows, or stand up to take advantage of the customized roof hatch, feeling the fresh air rush past as you navigate the winding park roads in your pursuit of interesting wildlife sightings.
+Spanning nearly 6,000 square miles, the Serengeti has so much to offer.
+Take a picnic lunch and your camera as you head out in your trusted Land Rovers to navigate the winding park roads in pursuit of interesting wildlife sightings.
 With this perspective, you have unhindered views.
 The possibilities for what lies ahead are endless!

-This evening when you return to the Nyumba you can indulge in a few tasty snacks while watching the brilliant equatorial sun dip below the horizon.
-Head into the dining tent where the tempting aromas of home-made soup and fresh bread beckon you to dinner.
-Overnight: Serengeti Nyumba (B,L,D)
+When you return to the Nyumba this evening, you can indulge in a few tasty snacks while watching the brilliant equatorial sun dip below the horizon.
+Head into the dining tent where the tempting aromas of homemade soup and fresh bread beckon you to dinner.
+Serengeti Nyumba (B,L,D)

 Continue wildlife viewing in the heart of the park today, stopping for a picnic lunch.
 Enjoy more exploration of this remarkable place, with stunning landscapes, jaw-dropping sunrises and sunsets, and amazing wildlife.

 Return to camp with time to relax after a busy day.
-Under your dining tent, hot soup, fresh bread, entrees and a scrumptious dessert await.
-Overnight: Serengeti Nyumba (B,L,D)
+Under your dining tent, hot soup, fresh bread, main courses, and a scrumptious dessert await.
+Ngorongoro Nyumba (B,L,D)

-After breakfast, drive back to Arusha for a bit of shopping and a farewell lunch at River House with your new safari friends.
-Day rooms are provided for your family to take an afternoon swim, rest, repack, and have a snack before your early evening transfer to Kilimanjaro international airport, where you’ll check in for your departing flight to Amsterdam.
+Day rooms are provided for your family to take an afternoon swim, rest, repack, and have a snack before your early evening transfer to Kilimanjaro International Airport, where you’ll check in for your departing flight to Amsterdam.
 Day Room: Mt.
-Meru Hotel (B,L,S)
+Meru Hotel (B,L,Snack)